John Skelton (poet): His works

 Illustration of Skelton's hold on public imagination is supplied from the stage.
 A play (1600) called Scogan and Shelton, by Richard Hathwaye and William Rankins, is mentioned by Henslowe.
 In Anthony Munday's Downfall of Robert, Earl of Huntingdon, Skelton acts the part of Friar Tuck, and Ben Jonson in his masque, The Fortunate Isles, introduced Skogan and Skelton in like habits as they lived.

 Very few of Skelton productions are dated; their titles are here necessarily abbreviated.
 De Worde printed the Bowge of Court twice.
 Divers Batettys and dyties salacious devysed by Master Shelton Laureat, and Shelton Laureate agaynste a comely Coystroune have no date or printer's name, but are evidently from the press of Richard Pynson, who also printed Replycacion against certain yang scalers, dedicated to Wolsey.
 The Garlande or Chapelet of Laurell was printed by Richard Faukes (1523); Magnificence, A goodly interlude, probably by John Rastell about 1533, reprinted (1821) for the Roxburghe Club.
 Hereafter foloweth the Boke of Phyllyp Sparowe was printed by Richard Kele (1550?), Robert Toy, Antony Kitson (1560?), Abraham Veale (1570?), John Walley, John Wyght (1560?).
 Hereafter foloweth certaine bokes compyled by mayster Shelton ... including "Speke, Parrot", "Ware the Hawke", "Elynoure Rumpiynge and others", was printed by Richard Lant (1550?), John King and Thomas March (1565?), and by John Day (1560).
 Hereafter foloweth a title boke called Colyn Cloute and Hereafter ...
 Why Come Ye nat to Courte? were printed by Richard Kele (1550?) and in numerous subsequent editions.
 Pithy, plesaunt and profitable workes of maister Shelton, Poete Laureate.
 Nowe collected and newly published was printed in 1568, and reprinted in 1736.
 A scarce reprint of Filnour Rummin by Samuel Rand appeared in 1624.

 Five of Skelton's "Tudor Portraits", including The Tunnying of Elynour Rummyng were set to music by Ralph Vaughan Williams in or around 1935.
 Although he changed the text to suit his music, the sentiments are well expressed.
-The four others are "My pretty Bess", "Epitaph of John Jayberd of Diss", "Jane Scroop (her lament for Philip Sparrow)", and "Jolly Rutterkin."
+The four others are "My Pretty Bess", "Epitaph of John Jayberd of Diss", "Jane Scroop (her lament for Philip Sparrow)", and "Jolly Rutterkin."
 The music is rarely performed, although it is considered funny, and captures the coarseness of Skelton in an inspired way.

-See The Poetical Works of John Shelton; with Notes and some account of the author and his writings, by the Rev. Alexander Dyce (2 vols., 1843).
-A selection of his works was edited by WH Williams (London, 1902).
-See also Zur Charakteristik John Skeltons by Dr Arthur Koelbing (Stuttgart, 1904); F Brie, "Skelton Studien" in Englische Studien, vol. 38 (Heilbronn, 1877, etc.); A Rey, Skelton's Satirical Poems...
-(Berne, 1899); A Thummel, Studien über John Skelton (Leipzig-Reudnitz, 1905); G Saintsbury, Hist. of Eng.
-Prosody (vol. i, 1906); and A Kolbing in the Cambridge History of English Literature (vol. iii, 1909).
+Until recent decades, the only critical edition of Skelton was the two-volume The Poetical Works of John Shelton by Rev. Alexander Dyce (2 vols., 1843) However, more recent scholarship has found that several pieces which Dyce considered Skelton's are almost certainly not by him, and new (authentic) works have since been found.
+As of 2025, John Scattergood's The Complete English Poems of John Kelton (1983, revised 2015) and David R. Carlson's The Latin Writings of John Skelton (1991) form the standard editions of his work.